canyon289/canyon289.github.io/dev/content/articles/DockerForDS.md

 FROM conda/miniconda3
 ```
 It's typically recommended to start with a minimal image, like
 alpine.
-However at ArviZ we found it much simpler to start with an environment
+However, at ArviZ we found it much simpler to start with an environment
 that already had some things set up, and just work from there.
 This means
 the image isn't as minimal as it could be, but we're not shipping containers
 "at scale" so this tradeoff was worth it.